vives-oop2-2022-2023/snake-challenge-TcPhoenix2000/README.md

 +---------------------------+---------------------------+
 ```
 - The `displayMenu` class represents a menu that is displayed to the user in a game, and it has a member variable of type `linkedList<std::string>` that holds the menu items.
-- The `OptionsMenu` class represents an options menu in a game, and it has a member variable of type `linkedList<std::string>` that holds the options.
 ```c
                                         +-----------------+
                                         |       Game      |